jh1993/UnderusedOptions/README.txt

 - Dragon Mage (6 SP): The hydra will cast Melt on the target of its fire beam, and Freeze on the target of its ice beam.
 These spells gains all of your upgrades and bonuses.
 - Splitting (4 SP): Upon reaching 0 HP, the hydra splits into a frost hydra and a fire hydra.
 Each hydra inherits one of the frostfire hydra's beams and resistances.

+Ghostball:
+- Possession (6 SP): Units in the area of Ghostball are now possessed for a duration equal to this spell's minion duration, which can stack.
+If a possessed unit dies, summon a ghost near it with duration equal to the remaining duration of possession.
+A possessed enemy takes dark damage each turn equal to this spell's minion damage.
+A possessed ally instead has melee retaliation dealing the same amount of dark damage to enemies.

 Giant Bear:
 - Max Charges upgrade removed and its benefits folded into the base spell.
 - Armored Bear upgrade removed.